rsc1102/Speech-Emotion-Recognition-On-MELD-Dataset/README.md

 The top two are for data preprocessing while the MAIN.ipynb is the notebook for training the models.

+## Usage:

+* Clone the repository on your system
+* Create a virtual env
+* Install the requirements using the requirements.txt
+* Run either testing_function.py for evaluation.
+* The code takes command line input of the form:
+` python3 testing_function.py audio_files_directory model_weights_directory`
+* The code takes in the final test directory, as in, inside the test folder on .wav files should be present.

 ## Results:
 | Model  | Val Accuracy |
 | ------------- | ------------- |